-While kept in captivity life expectancy can be reduced by as much as 2/3, causing many of them to live only until their 20’s!
 Killer whales or Orcas have the second-heaviest brains among marine mammals (after Sperm whales, which have the largest brain of any animal) and described as being intelligent.
 Some local populations are considered threatened or endangered due to prey depletion, habitat loss, pollution capture for marine mammal parks, and conflicts with fisheries.
 Killer whales have good eyesight above and below the water, excellent hearing, and a good sense of touch.
 They are notable for their complex societies.
 Only elephants and higher primates, such as humans, live in comparably complex social structures.
 Due to Orcas’ complex social bonds and society, many marine experts have concerns about keeping these animals in captive situations!
-Killer whales needs, like all marine mammals, their space and freedom.
+Killer whales need, like all marine mammals, their space and freedom.
 They are friendly, sociable and can only become aggressive due to isolation, stress and threats.

 The Beluga Whale is often called the white whale due to its colour.
 It has a formation to its head referred to as a melon which sticks out and it is one of the smallest whales within the cetacean species.
 It is also referred to as the melon head or as the sea canary due to its high-pitched twitter.
 The Beluga is able to change the shape of its head by blowing air around its sinuses to focus the emitted sounds.
 Beluga whales are very social marine animals foraging and socializing in both small and large pods.